Unconventional and innovative, Nicholas Simmons brings a breath of fresh air to water-media techniques.

 Magazine Article: Infusing Drama and Structure PDF

 Nicholas Simmons was born in Cedar Rapids, Iowa, and began painting in Sarasota, Florida.
 He studied under many well-known watercolorists, most notably Valfred Thëlin and Barbara Nechis.
 At the same time, Mr. Simmons pursued a music career as a professional guitarist.
-He did not return to visual art until 2004, when he began painting watercolor again and launched his website.
+He did not return to visual art until 2004, when he began painting watercolor again.

 Mr. Simmons’ paintings have been featured in a variety of publications such as L’Art de l’Aquarelle, Watercolor Artist, Watercolor , and a number of books.
 He has been featured on Maryland Public Television, and in 2008 his acclaimed DVD Innovative Watermedia was released by Creative Catalyst Productions.
 His work has graced the covers of classical music recordings, including those of world renowned guitar virtuoso, Manuel Barrueco.
 He is sponsored by Da Vinci Paintst, and Escoda Artist Brushes.
 His Signature Series of Escoda brushes were introduced in 2012.